Walking boots Buyer’s Guide

-That’s why we’ve teamed up with our partners at Cotswold Outdoor to bring you this expert guide to selecting the perfect walking boots.
+Enjoy walking in the great outdoors more with our expert guide to selecting the perfect walking boots.

 Where will you be walking?

-If you intend to stick to even and well-marked paths then you can go for something that is very lightweight and has a good amount of flexibility.
-Walking boots and shoes should always be supportive, but by allowing for flexibility your foot can move naturally which will really help to make them more comfortable, especially when moving long distances over flat ground.
+If you intend to stick to even and well-marked paths, then you can go for a very lightweight style that has a good amount of flexibility.
+Walking boots and shoes should always be supportive, but by allowing for flexibility your foot can move naturally.
+This will really help to make them more comfortable, especially when moving long distances over flat ground.

-Of course many walks include lots of different types of terrain.
-But when you are in the shop really give the boots a good flex, ask advice and try on lots of styles.
-That way you can get a sense for the differences in flexibility and which one works best for you.
+Of course, many walks include a variety of terrain.
+We recommend trying on several different styles and giving the boots a good flex.
+That way you can get a sense for the differences in flexibility, and which one works best for you.

-As well as identifying the type of walking you are likely to be doing, the other vital thing is to get your feet accurately measured.
-This is not just about the length, but is also the overall shape, taking into account things like the width of your heel, the height of your arches, or the flexibility of your toes, to name just a few.
+As well as identifying the type of walking you are likely to be doing, the other important factor is understanding your own feet.
+If possible, get your feet accurately measured.
+But also consider the overall shape of your feet.
+Take into account the width of your heel, the height of your arches and the flexibility of your toes.

-The importance of correctly fitted footwear cannot be stressed enough.
+We can’t stress enough the importance of correctly fitting footwear.
 It doesn’t matter how good your boots are; if they don’t fit, they will never work to their fullest potential.

 Modern walking boots largely fall into two categories: leather and synthetic.
 But which one is best for you?

-As always, the first thing to prioritise is the fit, which means that as long as it is strong enough for the intended terrain, the only boot to choose is the one that fits correctly.
-However if you do find yourself able to choose between a leather and a synthetic option, then you may consider the following:
+The most important thing is the fit.
+As long as the boot, is strong enough for the intended terrain, the only boot to choose is the one that fits correctly.

 Leather boots have a reputation of needing to be ‘broken in’.
 This may have been true in the past, but modern leather boots should be instantly as comfortable as synthetic options.
 The only real difference is in weight and care.

-Synthetic options need care too, but generally speaking they can take more abuse as the materials are less prone to dry out and crack.
+Synthetic boots need care too, but generally they can take more abuse as the materials are less prone to dry out and crack.

-The truth is that construction techniques have come a long way in the last decade, so the difference between these two styles is increasingly small.
+The truth is that construction techniques have come a long way, so the difference between these two styles is increasingly small.

 Are they waterproof?

-The vast majority of modern walking boots will be waterproof; this is because of a sock-like lining built into the boot.
-GORE-TEX® lined walking boots are by far the best known, but there are many, high quality options now available.
+The majority of modern walking boots will be waterproof.
+This is because of a sock-like lining built into the boot.
+GORE-TEX® lined walking boots are by far the best known, but there are many, high quality options available.

 The great thing about boots with a waterproof membrane is that they can be used in many weather conditions, even when it is dry.
 This is because of something called ‘breathability’.
-This is when sweat vapour is able to escape and is the reason why you can walk for miles and when you take off your boot, your foot is not dripping wet and covered in blisters.
+Breathability allows sweat vapour to escape keeping your feet dry and free from blisters.